isrlab/isrlab.github.io/software.md

 [<img src="assets/images/GitHub-Mark-120px-plus.png"
      alt="GitHubicon"
      style="float: left; margin-right: 10px; height:14pt" />](https://github.com/isrlab/Optragen)
 OPTRAGEN is a MATLAB toolbox for solving optimal control problems.
-Currently, it relies on [SNOPT](https://web.stanford.edu/group/SOL/snopt.htm).
-Future versions will interface with matlab's fmincon(...).
+It works with fmincon.
+SNOPT dependency has been removed.

 <!-- #### [Polynomial Chaos](link)
 Matlab scripts for applying polynomial chaos theory to propagate uncertainty in dynamical systems.
 A python version is also in the making.
 Relies on symbolic computing toolbox.